Mortgages for Young People

 Which lenders offer mortgages for young professionals?

-Many lenders will have preferential rates and terms available for specific professions such as doctors, nurses, teachers or legal professionals and some may even have specific products available.
-This is because certain professions are classed as lower risk and this can translate into lower deposit requirements or better interest rates.
+Many lenders will offer preferential rates and terms for specific professions, such as doctors, nurses, teachers, or legal professionals, and some may even have specific products available.
+Certain professions are classed as lower risk, which can translate into lower deposit requirements or better interest rates.

-This is where speaking with a broker first, before approaching any lenders yourself, can be a shrewd move as they will be able to identify the right lenders and also make you aware of exclusive deals that may not yet be available to the wider public.
+This is where speaking with a broker first, before approaching any lenders yourself, can be a shrewd move.
+They will be able to identify the right lenders and also make you aware of exclusive deals that may not yet be available to the wider public.

 Can you be approved if you have bad credit?

-One of the measures that lenders use to evaluate your suitability for a mortgage is your credit history.
-A lender will carry out credit checks for any red flags such as missed or late payments and use this information to assess whether or not they think you’re likely to default on your mortgage.
+One measure that lenders use to evaluate your suitability for a mortgage is your credit history.
+Lenders check your credit history for red flags, such as missed or late payments, and use this information to assess whether you’re likely to default on your mortgage.

-While it is possible to get a bad credit mortgage, it’s often on the condition of having a bigger deposit, which may be a struggle for younger borrowers.
+While getting a bad credit mortgage is possible, it’s often on the condition of having a bigger deposit, which may be a struggle for younger borrowers.
 If you’re worried that bad credit may affect your chances of approval, talk to your broker about specialist lenders who are prepared to take more risk.

 Although you’ll be bucking the trend by getting a mortgage in your teens or early twenties, that doesn’t mean it’s impossible with the right planning and support.
-Knowing which lenders to approach and what information they’re going to need is key, so having a broker who specialises in mortgages for young people can give you a valuable head start.
+Knowing which lenders to approach and what information they’ll need is key, so having a broker who specialises in mortgages for young people can give you a valuable head start.

-Give us a call on 0808 189 2301 or make a quick online enquiry now.
-We’ll take a look at your situation and arrange an initial chat for you with the broker we feel is going to give you the very best bespoke support.
-Our broker matching service is free of charge and there’s no obligation, so you’ve got nothing to lose.
+Call us on 0330 818 7026 or make a quick online enquiry now.
+We’ll review your situation and arrange an initial chat with the broker, which we feel will give you the best bespoke support.
+Our broker matching service is free of charge, and without obligation, so you’ve got nothing to lose.

 Maximise your chance of approval with a specialist